-If you are concerned that your dog is trying to be too assertive and testing the boundaries by urinating you need to try and stay calm and take a very balanced approach to the issue when interacting with your dog.
+If you are concerned that your dog is trying to be too assertive and testing the boundaries by urinating, you need to stay calm and take a very balanced approach to the issue when interacting with your dog.

 If you get anxious around your dog because you fear that they might be thinking about urinating in the house, this is precisely the moment when you have to remain calm and assert your authority in a very stable way.

-Shouting or getting upset is going to give off the wrong vibe and encourage your dog to try and take control.
-Taking a calm and consistent approach will allow your dog to feel that everything is in order, and that will ensure they don’t feel the need to protect or assert by urinating.
+Shouting or getting upset is going to give off the wrong vibe, so encourage your dog to try to take control.
+Taking a calm and consistent approach will allow your dog to feel that everything is in order, and that will ensure they don’t feel the need to protect or assert themselves by urinating.

 Neutralize the smell

-It is not just frustrating to see them urinate in the home, but the smell they leave behind means there is the risk that they will do the same again, which is why you need to break the cycle by getting rid of the aroma.
+It is not just frustrating to see them urinate in the home, but the smell they leave behind means there is the risk that they will do the same again, which is why you need to break the cycle by removing the aroma (Live Science).

-A common mistake made by a number of owners is to use a steam cleaner to clean the area affected by urination.
-The problem with using a steam cleaner is that you will be rejuvenating rather than eliminating the smell, which is only going to make the situation worse because you are heating the pee up.
+A common mistake many owners make is using a steam cleaner to clean the area affected by urination.
+The problem with using a steam cleaner is that you will be rejuvenating rather than eliminating the smell, which will only worsen the situation because you are heating the pee up.

-A better solution would be to use a wet-vac on the affected area.
-Alternatively, you could apply some baking soda to the affected area and leave it to work overnight, before blotting it with a vinegar and water mix afterward.
+A better solution would be to use a wet vac on the affected area.
+Alternatively, you could apply some baking soda to the affected area and leave it to work overnight before blotting it with a vinegar and water mix afterward.
+Or use

 Interrupt their thoughts